-Credits: 5 units per semester Grade Level: 12 Length: 1 semester Prerequisite: >B in AP® US History, or A- in CP U.S. History (spring).
-Completion of Math 2 with a grade of B- or better.
-Refer to the criteria for AP® social science courses.
+Prerequisite: ≥ B in AP® U.S. History or A- in prior Social Science courses and teacher recommendation.
+Recommended completion of Math II with a grade of B- or better.
+Refer to the criteria for the AP social science courses.

 The purpose of AP® Macroeconomics is to give students an understanding of the principles of economics that apply to the functions of individual decision-makers, both consumers and producers, within the larger economic system.
 The course introduces the student to basic economic concepts such as scarcity, opportunity costs and choices.
 The course places emphasis on the study of national income and price determination and also develops students' familiarity with economic performance measures, economic growth, the role of banking, and international economics.
 The course examines the role of government in promoting greater efficiency, equity and stability in the economy.